 The Unexpected Education of Emily Dean

-In 1944 Emily Dean is dispatched from Melbourne to stay with her father's relatives in rural Victoria.
-At the family property of Mount Prospect, Grandmother is determined to keep up standards despite the war, while Emily's young aunt - the beautiful, fearless Lydia - refuses to befriend her.
-Feeling lonely and isolated, Emily can't wait to go home.
+In 1944 Emily Dean is dispatched from Melbourne to stay with relatives in rural Victoria.
+At the family property, Mount Prospect, she finds that Grandmother is determined to keep up standards despite the effects of the war, while Della, the bible-quoting cook, rules the kitchen with religious fervour.
+If only Emily's young aunt - the beautiful, fearless Lydia - would bestow her friendship, but that seems destined never to occur.
+Emily can't wait to go home.

 But things start to improve when she encounters Claudio, the Italian prisoner of war employed as a farm labourer.
-And become more interesting still when her uncle William returns home wounded.
-He's rude, traumatised and mostly drunk, yet a passion for literature soon draws them together.
+And become more interesting still when William, Lydia's brother, unexpectedly returns from the war, wounded and bitter.
+He's rude, traumatised, and mostly drunk, yet a passion for literature soon draws them together.

 Mira Robertson is an award winning screenwriter who has also published short fiction.
 Her feature film credits include the multi award winning films Only the Brave and Head On, co-written with director Ana Kokkinos.
 The Unexpected Education of Emily Dean is her first novel.
 She lives in Melbourne.